Trashytalk/piwardrive/README.md

 ## Configuration

 Settings persist in `~/.config/piwardrive/config.json`.
-Environment variables may override any option via the `PW_` prefix.
+Profiles under `~/.config/piwardrive/profiles` can store alternate configurations and may be selected via the `PW_PROFILE_NAME` environment variable.
+Environment variables prefixed with `PW_` override any option.
 See `docs/configuration.rst` and `docs/environment.rst` for a full list.

 ## Additional Documentation